Following the example of the alto saxophone with only open keys, the next one was bound to be a tenor.

 Next key nr 5 (D–Eb) was changed into an open key.
 Normally, key 5 is a closed key.
 The third finger right hand closes key nr 6 and because of the closed position of key nr 5 we still obtain a D. Here too, both keys were transformed into open keys and now both need to be closed simultaneously to obtain a D. Key nr 5 got a hinge at the left hand side of the instrument and is connected to key 6 via a swich mechanism, closing keys 5 and 6 at the same time.
-The switch allows to reopen key 5 in the normal way by the fourth finger right hand.
+Via the switch we can reopen key 5 in the normal way by the fourth finger right hand.

-Moreover, it dawned upon me that, since key 5 has turned into an open key, a second «petit» is now possible: a half step down for the second finger right hand to obtain an Eb instaed of an E in the same way as a Bb is obained instaed of a B by the first finger left hand making a half step down.
+Moreover, it dawned upon me that, since key 5 has turned into an open key, a second «petit» is now possible: an added spatula providing an added fingering 'half a step down' for the second finger right hand to obtain an Eb instaed of an E - in the same way as a Bb is obained instaed of a B by the first finger left hand making half a step down.
 We have to learn to use it, but you can now play the scale of Bb-major by just adding or lifting a finger!
 And since the conventional fingering for Eb remains valid as well, it is just a very nice addition.